KayLerch/alexa-meets-polly/README.md

 This project demonstrates an integration of AWS Polly into an Alexa skill which translates words into different languages.
 Polly is Amazon's new text-to-speech cloud service and is a perfect fit for Alexa skills aiming for playing back foreign voice.

-This project combines the Alexa Skills Kit, AWS Polly and Google Translate API to translate common phrases into 17 foreign languages.
+This project combines the Alexa Skills Kit, AWS Polly and a Translator API to translate common phrases into 17 foreign languages.
 The code will improve and is experimental in the current state.

 ![](docs/solution-architecture.png)